UKHD-NP/advanced-python_course/tutorials/4_build_and_publish_your_own_package.md

        compute_sequence_coverage,
    )
    ```
+3. In `ms_experiment_final.ipynb`, extend your workflow to:
+   - Digest the protein sequence dictionary with `ps.digest_protein_collection` with a protease of your choice.
+   - Calculate sequence coverage for a selected protein using `compute_sequence_coverage`.
 4. Copy the corresponding ✅ tests into `tests/test_protein_digestion.py`, keeping the `test_*` naming style.
 5. Execute `pytest -v tests/test_protein_digestion.py` (or `pytest -v tests`) and fix any issues before moving on.
 6. Commit and push the updated module, tests, and notebook changes.